MCCP Beaumaris

 Hiba completed her Doctor of Philosophy (Clinical Neuropsychology) at Monash University in 2023.
 Her doctoral research was focused on understanding the clinical presentation of depression in Huntington’s disease, as well as the biological and psychosocial factors associated with depression in this disease.
 Hiba has also worked as a research assistant at Monash Biomedical Imaging, and at the Murdoch Children’s Research Institute.
 Outside of research, Hiba has also worked as a teaching associate at Monash University for several years.
 Hiba has experience in conducting neuropsychological assessments in a wide range of conditions, including dementia and neurodegenerative diseases, neurodevelopmental disorders, schizophrenia, substance use disorder, and mood and anxiety disorders.
 She enjoys working with adults as well as children and adolescents.

-Ms Jessica Rabinowicz
+Ms Jessica Polhill(She/her)

 Psychologist